Yutuc/technical-communications-project/README.md

 ## FAQs (Frequently Asked Questions)

-1. “Why is Markdown better than a word processor?”
+1. Why is Markdown better than a word processor?

     __Answer:__ "Documentation with any sort of lifespan needs to be kept in version control" (Etter, 2016, p.
 20).
 Markdown is better than word processors when it comes to creating documentation.
 Word processors create PDFs that can be consumed and discarded.
 Therefore, for creating documentation, Markdown is better than a word processor because it can used with version control.
 This makes Markdown documentation easy to edit and update for future versions.
-2. "Why is my theme not rendering on my static website?"
+2. Why is my theme not rendering on my static website?

     __Solution 1:__ It may take a while for your changes to apply to the static website, wait 5-10 minutes and check back again.